DoWellUXLab/DoWell-Open-Source-License-Compatibility-check/README.md

 ## Responses

-The results of the Legalzard API are grouped into two groups:
+The results of the Open Source License Compatibility check API are grouped into two groups:

 - **Compatibility Results**: This is basically a percentage estimate of how compatible Software licenses are.
 This is mainly to guide software developers before they can leverage the different softwares/packages that are licenses under different Software Licenses.
 A detailed explanation also follows on why the percentage is high or low.
 Generally, 50% works as the threshold meaning that a percentage higher than 50% is recommended while a percentage higher than 70% is highly recommended.